bjd2385/threatstack-rule-manager/backend/README.md

 2. Add proper `logging` implementation throughout the module.
 3. Set up GH Actions when the repo is tagged.
 4. Simplify state.State rule and ruleset directory lookups by adding some new methods.
+5. Add `Organization :> Ruleset :> Rule` classes so we can simplify `state.State` by extending or overloading methods?
+Would make a lot of the logic clearer and easier to maintain.

 ### Development Notes